nbhat1998/PintOS/doc/vm.md

 > Explain how your synchronization design prevents deadlock.
 > (You may want to refer to the necessary conditions for deadlock.)

-Mutual exclusion (DEF: each resource is either available or assigned to exactly one process)
+Mutual exclusion (each resource is either available or assigned to exactly one process)

-Hold and wait (DEF: process can request resources while it holds other resources earlier)
+Hold and wait (process can request resources while it holds other resources earlier)

 No preemption (resources given to a process cannot be forcibly revoked)